usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.3.2 Logical Access {#s-6-3-2}

-The PIV Card CAN be used to authenticate the cardholder in support of decisions concerning access to logical information resources.
+The PIV Card can be used to authenticate the cardholder in support of decisions concerning access to logical information resources.
 For example, a cardholder may log in to his or her department or agency network using the PIV Card; the identity established through this authentication process can be used for determining access to file systems, databases, and other services available on the network.